-Philadelphia University works with many foreign universities abroad in a wide variety of countries around the world!
+Jefferson (Philadelphia University + Thomas Jefferson University) East Fall Campus works with many foreign universities abroad in a wide variety of countries around the world!

-It is important to understand that not all majors here at PhilaU can study at any study abroad program that PhilaU has a relationship with.
-Additionally, it is important to understand the difference between the variety of program types PhilaU offers.
-Below is an explanation of the program types available to PhilaU students and how they differ.
+It is important to understand that due to each program's specific requirements, not all majors here at Jefferson - East Falls can study at any study abroad program that Jefferson -East Falls has a relationship with.
+Additionally, it is important to understand the difference between the variety of program types Jefferson - East Falls Campus offers.
+Below is an explanation of the program types available to Jefferson - East Falls Campus students and how they differ.

 Spending a full semester abroad is the most common type of program, and is what most people think of when they hear the words "study abroad".
 During a semester abroad, the student is enrolled to take courses at a foreign institution.
-The average semester abroad is 15 weeks (about 4 months) and follows a similar academic calendar to a semester at PhilaU.
+The average semester abroad is 15 weeks (about 4 months) and follows a similar academic calendar to a semester at Jefferson - East Falls.
 Fall semester is typically August/September to December.
 Spring semester typically runs January to May.
-Exceptions to this calendar include programs in Australia and New Zealand in which the fall semester typically runs July to November and the spring semester typically run February to June.
-During the semester, students are expected to take a full course load of (12-15 credits), which typically includes a mixture of major courses and liberal arts courses.
+Exceptions to this calendar include programs in Australia and New Zealand, as well as some exchange programs in which the fall semester typically runs July to November and the spring semester typically run February to June.
+During the semester, students are expected to take a full course load of (12-15 credits), which typically includes a mixture of major courses, electives, and Hallmarks courses.

 Types of Semester Programs:

-PhilaU Programs Abroad: PhilaU Rome Semester at UARC in Fall and Spring and the Costa Rica Experience for Health Sciences at CEA San Jose in Fall provide a set courseload of PhilaU equivalents immersed in their host culture.
-A cohort of Phila U Students travel, live, and take classes together as a group as well as with students from partner schools.
+Jefferson Programs Abroad: Jefferson Rome Semester at UARC in Fall and Spring and the Costa Rica Experience for Health Sciences at CEA San Jose in Fall provide a set courseload of Jefferson equivalents immersed in their host culture.
+A cohort of Jefferson - East Falls Students travel, live, and take classes together as a group as well as with students from partner schools.

 Internship Programs: Some Pre-approved programs like University of Westminster, CIEE Shanghai, and John Cabot University in Rome have internship options in which students can participate in a supervised internship for course credit.
 There may be additional application and visa requirements.

-Exchange Programs: Students in a few majors can spend a semester as at an exchange student at foreign university partners like Heriot Watt University in Scotland and Koln International School of Design.
-1 or 2 selected student will directly enroll in design and liberal arts courses at foreign institutions, taking classes with local professors and living with local classmates.
+Exchange Programs: Students in a few majors can spend a semester as at an exchange student at foreign university partners like Heriot Watt University in Scotland, IE University in Spain, and Koln International School of Design.
+1 or 2 selected student will directly enroll in design and electives at foreign institutions, taking classes with local professors and living with local classmates.
+Students may not have options for Hallmarks requirements beyond language.
 This is the most immersive experience a Study Abroad Student can have and is great for students motivated to explore and work independently like a local student.
-These programs require an additional application and official transcript and may have higher gpa requirements.
+These programs require an additional application and official transcript and may have higher GPA requirements.
 Some require portfolio review.

 National Student Exchange: Students in most majors can spend a semester as an exchange student at a number of schools across North America as part of the National Student Exchange.
 Students are placed at one of their top choices and have chance to experience a different region of the country and university community.
 The NSE has a different deadline and requires an additional application and official transcript.
 Some schools require portfolio review.